 You Don’t Have to Answer Uncomfortable Questions

 My new favorite thing to say to people when I’m not comfortable answering a question is simply and politely, “I don’t really want to talk about this right now”.
 Around Thanksgiving is when the memes start circling like, “No [insert family member here] I don’t have a boyfriend/girlfriend.
 Yes, I bought these jeans with holes.
 Yes, I work and go to school and am still poor…” and it’s true that families can bombard you with a lot of questions.

 While it can be malicious sometimes, it also could be because they haven’t seen you in a while and they’re just trying to catch up on your life.
 But if your family, or anyone, asks you something that you don’t want to answer just either say you don’t know or be honest and say that you don’t want to talk about that right now.
 Even if it’s your family, you don’t have to answer everything they ask you.

 Take Care of You

 Self-care is important year-round but it’s especially crucial around the holidays.
-After all the socializing and you feel drained, the best thing to do is have a “me day” and take time for you.
-Do the things you enjoy doing and make you feel good – and you can make it holiday themed for extra fun!
+After all the socializing and you feel drained, the best thing to do is have a “me day” and take time for yourself.
+Do the things you enjoy doing and make you feel good – and you can make it holiday-themed for extra fun!

 And when all else fails, there’s always wine, am I right?
 Just remember to take care of you.
 You deserve to enjoy your holiday time just as much as extroverts are.

-What are some of your go-to ways to surviving the holidays?
+What are some of your go-to ways of surviving the holidays as an introvert?